 Milwaukee Art Museum, Milwaukee, Wisconsin

-Flow: The 2014 NCECA Ceramic Arts Invitational will be on exhibition at the Milwaukee Art Museum from February 22 to March 23, 2014 in conjunction with Material World, the 48th Annual NCECA Conference, taking place at the Delta Center in Milwaukee, Wisconsin March 19 – March 22, 2014.
+Flow: The 2014 NCECA Ceramic Arts Invitational was on exhibition at the Milwaukee Art Museum from February 22 to March 23, 2014 in conjunction with Material World, the 48th Annual NCECA Conference, taking place at the Delta Center in Milwaukee, Wisconsin March 19 – March 22, 2014.

 The NCECA Invitational is a themed, curated exhibition that features leading edge, large-scale and often challenging ceramic art.
 Held in even-numbered years, NCECA’s Exhibitions Director collaborates with the host venue curator to develop an exhibition concept and select a foundational group of artists’ works by invitation.
 Augmenting this core selection, additional artists may respond to an open call for images of ceramic works that support the theme.
 This format brings established reputations and emerging talent to bear on the selected theme and adds vitality and fresh perspectives to ongoing discourse in contemporary art.
 The exhibition is organized and co-curated by NCECA Exhibitions Director, Linda Ganstrom and Mel Buchanan, Assistant Curator, 20th-century Design at Milwaukee Art Museum.